For home consultations please call: 07582 645580 : Testimonials

 In a blog of this length it will be impossible to go into depth, rather to highlight, what I consider to be the three main criteria of dog training.
 These are the ‘intangible debate’, the ‘tangible debate’ and the ‘philosophical debate’.
 I use the word ‘debate’ as I’m sure we will be discussing these long into the future!

 The intangible debate concerns things that we cannot actually see, for example, how a dog learns, the psychology of training, intelligence, his mind and his soul.
 So, how does a dog learn?
 Actually it’s no different to bringing up a human toddler up to about the age of three years.
 Psychology plays a big part here – there are a number of names that, historically, have played a big part in the study of animal psychology and behaviour.
 These include Ivan Pavlov, B F Skinner, Edward Lee Thorndike, Konrad Lorenz, J B Watson and many others.
-Dogs and other mammals will learn by association (classical conditioning) and consequence (operant conditioning).
+Dogs and other animals (including humans) will learn by association (classical conditioning), consequence (operant conditioning), and mimicking.
 This is described in ‘How Dogs Learn’ (Burch & Bailey, 1999).

 Anyway, I digress – back to dogs.
 Coren, in his blog posted online on July 15th 2009, describes how he compiled his list of canine intelligence criteria comprised of 133 breeds.
 He contacted all the registered dog obedience judges in the US and Canada.
 199 responded which was roughly half of those contacted.
 One criterion was that at least 100 judges provided assessments of the various 133 breeds.
 Breeds not recognised by the American Kennel Club or Canadian Kennel Club were not included in the list.
 The results were amazingly consistent with 190 of the 199 judges ranking the Border collie (BC) in the Top 10 with Afghan hounds consistently marked in the bottom 10.
 It was further discovered that, of adaptive intelligence, a dog may perform well in learning and ability, but only average in problem solving and vice versa.
 The Border collie – of the pastoral group – is good at learning and memory aspects, responding well to rote learning but slow at problem solving – in spite of appearing in the top 10 – as are many others of the this group.
 The reverse appears to be true of terriers and working breeds.
 My own observations confirm this when a BC, at a recent event, was stranded on the wrong side of a river.
 He waited for instructions from his handler.
 A Border terrier alongside, however, dived straight in and fearlessly swam to the other side (some may say foolhardy!).